Streaming media: Napster

 Music streaming is one of the most popular ways in which consumers interact with streaming media.
-In the age of digitization, the private consumption of music transformed into a public good largely due to one player in the market: Napster.
+In the age of digitization, the private consumption of music has transformed into a public good, largely due to one player in the market: Napster.

 Napster, a peer-to-peer (P2P) file-sharing network where users could upload and download MP3 files freely, broke all music industry conventions when it launched in early 1999 in Hull, Massachusetts.
 The platform was developed by Shawn and John Fanning as well as Sean Parker.
-In an interview from 2009, Shawn Fanning explained that Napster "was something that came to me as a result of seeing a sort of an unmet need and the passion people had for being able to find all this music, particularly a lot of the obscure stuff which wouldn't be something you go to a record store and purchase, so it felt like a problem worth solving."
+In an interview from 2009, Shawn Fanning explained that Napster "was something that came to me as a result of seeing a sort of unmet need and the passion people had for being able to find all this music, particularly a lot of the obscure stuff, which wouldn't be something you go to a record store and purchase, so it felt like a problem worth solving."

-Not only did this development disrupt the music industry by making songs that previously required payment to acquire freely accessible to any Napster user, but it also demonstrated the power of P2P networks in turning any digital file into a public, shareable good.
+Not only did this development disrupt the music industry by making songs that previously required payment to be freely accessible to any Napster user, but it also demonstrated the power of P2P networks in turning any digital file into a public, shareable good.
 For the brief period of time that Napster existed, mp3 files fundamentally changed as a type of good.
-Songs were no longer financially excludable – barring access to a computer with internet access – and they were not rival, meaning if one person downloaded a song it did not diminish another user from doing the same.
+Songs were no longer financially excludable, barring access to a computer with internet access, and they were not rivals, meaning if one person downloaded a song, it did not diminish another user from doing the same.
 Napster, like most other providers of public goods, faced the free-rider problem.
 Every user benefits when an individual uploads an mp3 file, but there is no requirement or mechanism that forces all users to share their music.
-Thus, Napster users were incentivized to let others upload music without sharing any of their own files.
+Generally, the platform encouraged sharing; users who downloaded files from others often had their own files available for upload as well.
+However, not everyone chose to share their files.
+There was no a built-in incentive specifically discouraging users from sharing their own files.